interledger/open-payments/README.md

 ## Payment Pointers

-With OPay, payments are sent to invoices or received from mandates, which are created against accounts, which are identified by [Payment Pointers](https://paymentpointers.org).
+With Open Payments, payments are sent to invoices or received from mandates, which are created against accounts, which are identified by [Payment Pointers](https://paymentpointers.org).

 In theory an agreement can be treated like a sub-account (if supported by the